Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 1. **Aron** His damage reflect is a permanent skill
 2. **Seir** She's very tanky, has immunity before attack, also has a dmg/curse skill that's permanently on
-S. **Zakan** He's not very good, due to very short taunt... but he's probably the only ★4 unit that's good in this position
+3. **(S) Zakan** He's not very good, due to very short taunt... but he's probably the only ★4 unit that's good in this position

-These are units that will probably do well without considering current meta, enemy's unit, and enemy's formation.
-You should be using units that are suitable to the current meta.
+These are units that will probably do well regardless of the meta (except in meta where first unit to launch attack is viola).
+For better performance, you should be using units that are suitable to the current meta.

 ---

-## Chapter 3 : Units Appropriate for Defensive Row
+## Chapter 3 : Defensive Row Units

 The list is pretty much the same from the 2 row variation formation.